 The sural nerve starts at the outer top part of the lower leg and travels down the calf close to the Achilles tendon.
 It winds around the outer part of the ankle to end at the outer part of the foot.
 It provides sensation (such as light touch) from the outer part of the lower leg to the outer part of the heel, ankle and foot.

 Sural nerve damage leads to pain in the outer lower leg.
-Generally, the pain is burning but could also be sharp and shooting.
+Generally, the pain is burning, but could also be sharp and shooting.
 Sometimes, pain radiates down into the outer part of the foot or up into the top part of the calf.
-Sural nerve pain is usually present at rest and is worsened by activity such as fast walking or running.
-Also, sitting or driving can worsen symptoms by increasing the tension on the sural nerve.
-People with sural nerve irritation are sensitive to touch at the outer part of the calf and lower leg.
-Tapping the nerve at the trapping site will often cause a sharp.
+Sural nerve pain is typically present at rest and worsened by activities such as fast walking or running.
+Additionally, sitting or driving can exacerbate symptoms by increasing tension on the sural nerve.
+Individuals with sural nerve irritation are often sensitive to touch in the outer part of the calf and lower leg.
+Tapping the nerve at the trapping site will usually cause a sharp.
 Your doctor will examine your calf and foot for evidence of sensitivity along the sural nerve.
-Other helpful tests include neural stretching tests such as slump or straight leg raise tests.
+Other helpful tests include neural stretching tests, such as slump or straight leg raise tests.

 Investigations can help diagnose sural nerve pain.
-MRI scan might show inflammation of the nerve at the site of damage.
+An MRI scan might show inflammation of the nerve at the site of damage.
 However, most causes of sural nerve pain don’t demonstrate clear signs of inflammation and may be reported as normal.
-Generally, ultrasound is more useful as you can carefully follow the course of the nerve from the calf, looking for signs of nerve inflammation or trapping.
-Usually, nerve damage on ultrasound is seen as sudden nerve thickening at the trapping site.
+Generally, ultrasound is more useful, as it allows for a careful examination of the nerve course from the calf, looking for signs of nerve inflammation or entrapment.
+Typically, nerve damage on ultrasound is evident as sudden nerve thickening at the site of entrapment.

 The Baxter’s nerve is a tiny nerve from a larger plantar nerve inside the ankle.
 This little nerve supplies the foot’s small muscles and sensation to the heel.

 Baxter’s nerve entrapment presents similarly to plantar fasciitis, but there are a few differences.
 Firstly, people describe sharp or burning pain inside the heel.
 Sometimes, the pain moves to the arch of the foot.
-You may feel pins and needles and have a numb heel.
+You may feel pins and needles and experience numbness in your heel.
 Unlike plantar fasciitis, you often don’t experience morning stiffness or pain.
 Finally, tenderness is slightly closer to the foot’s arch than plantar fasciitis.
 Nevertheless, Baxter’s neuropathy is confused with plantar fasciitis, often delaying the diagnosis.

 In general, imaging such as ultrasound or MRI can give clues to the diagnosis.
 Sometimes, you can see the thickening of the minor Baxter’s nerve on the inside of the heel.
 Other times, you might see a normal plantar fascia scan, increasing suspicion of nerve trapping as the cause of pain.
-In severe cases, nerve trapping can cause the shrinking of the muscles on the outside of the foot, best seen on MRI.
+In severe cases, nerve entrapment can cause the atrophy of the muscles on the outside of the foot, most clearly visible on MRI.

 What does a pinched nerve in the foot feel like?